How To Apply

 - Earn a minimum 2.0 pre-major point-hour ratio after completion of the required pre-major courses.

-To apply to the major, you must e-mail all of the following application materials to firstname.lastname@example.org.
+To apply to the major, you must submit the following:

 - Please note you may only apply to one campus; students are accepted or denied admittance to the social work major, not to specific campuses.